Separating non-collective effects in d-Au collisions: Angantyr

 The PYTHIA models the soft particle production based on the multi-parton interaction (MPI) machinery \cite{Sjostrand:1987su}.
 It comes with a unique challenge: each MPI increases the number of long strings in the central rapidity region, leading to higher multiplicities overshooting the data.
 At the same time, it decreases the $<p_T>$ of the event.
 This problem is resolved by a mechanism called the Color Reconnection (CR) \cite{Sjostrand:1987su}, which refers to recombining the colored strings from neighboring $q\bar{q}$ dipoles to reduce the length of the strings and avoid additional particle production.
 The default MPI-based CR works reasonably well in the p-p collisions, but certain modifications are necessary to apply the CR mechanism in Angantyr.
 The current version is an extension of QCD CR where the strings are assigned color according to SU(3) color algebra instead of just the leading color \cite{Christiansen:2015yqa}.
 The default color reconnection (mode 0) in Angantyr performs color reconnections in individual sub-collisions independently before the hadronization stage.
 This is based on the assumption that strings from separate sub-collisions don't interact with each other.
 However, the strings from different sub-collisions of a heavy ion event can interact with each other.
 Hence, the color reconnections should be performed for the entire event.
 Performing color reconnections for the whole of the event comes with its own challenge, i.e, the spatial span of a heavy-ion event (about the sum of the diameters of two nuclei) is larger than the range of strong interactions.
 Hence, the color reconnections should be constrained spatially.
 A spatial constraint will allow color reconnections among nearby dipoles regardless of sub-collision.
 A detailed description along with the exact values of different parameters can be found in the corresponding papers \cite{Christiansen:2015yqa,Lonnblad:2023stc}.
-The only parameter we changed was the spatial constraint "ColourReconnection:dipoleMaxDist".
-It was changed from 0.5 to 0.55 to get a better description of multiplicity.
-Similarly, the values of StringFlav:probStoUD and StringFlav:probQQtoQ were changed to 0.3 and 0.068 to be consistent with pp collision yields at 200 GeV.
+The parameters in ref. ~\cite{Lonnblad:2023stc} were tuned to p-Pb and Pb-Pb collision data at LHC energies.
+The tune in ref.~\cite{Lonnblad:2023stc} can't fully describe the identified particle spectra in pp collisions at 200 GeV.
+We modified a few parameters to better describe the identified particle spectra in pp collisions at 200 GeV.
+The mid-$p_T$ yield of all primary hadrons was smaller than the experimental data in the default tune.
+The value of BeamRemnants:primodialKTsoft and BeamRemnants:primodialKThard were increased to improve the qualitative description of identified particle spectra at mid-$p_T$.
+Similarly, the values of StringFlav:ProbStoUD and StringFlav:ProbQQtoQ were increased to enhance the yield of kaons and protons, respectively.
+In Fig. 1, we have shown the $p_T$ distribution of identified hadrons in pp collisions using both the current PYTHIA tune and the default tune for reference.
+The PYTHIA calculations provide a reasonable description of the invariant yields of pions, protons, and kaons.
+The values of the modified parameters and their values in different tunes can be found in Table 1.
+The $p/\pi^+$ and $k^+/\pi^+$ ratios deviate from the data in PYTHIA calculations.
+PYTHIA lacks mechanisms like partonic coalescence, which are essential for describing $p/\pi$ ratios \cite{Zhao:2021vmu}.
+The ratios obtained using PYTHIA can not be used as a reliable baseline.
+We want the reader to note these limitations before proceeding to the results section.